Salt and cardiovascular disease: Sodium sensitivity

-A diet high in sodium increases the risk of hypertension in people with sodium sensitivity, corresponding to an increase in health risks associated with hypertensions including cardiovascular disease.
+A diet high in sodium increases the risk of hypertension in people with sodium sensitivity, which in turn raises the risk of health issues associated with hypertension, including cardiovascular disease.

-Unfortunately, there is no universal definition of sodium sensitivity; the method to assess sodium sensitivity varies from one study to another.
-In most studies, sodium sensitivity is defined as the change in mean blood pressure corresponding to a decrease or increase of sodium intake.
-The method to assess sodium sensitivity includes the measurement of circulating fluid volume and peripheral vascular resistance.
-Several studies have shown a relationship between sodium sensitivity and the increase of circulating fluid volume or peripheral vascular resistance.
+Unfortunately, there is no universally accepted definition of sodium sensitivity, and the methods used to assess it vary across studies.
+In most studies, sodium sensitivity is defined by changes in mean blood pressure in response to variations in sodium intake, either through an increase or decrease.
+Typically, sodium sensitivity is assessed by measuring circulating fluid volume and peripheral vascular resistance.
+Several studies have shown a relationship between sodium sensitivity and the increase in circulating fluid volume or peripheral vascular resistance.

-A number of factors have been found to be associated with sodium sensitivity.
-Demographic factors which affect sodium sensitivity include race, gender, and age.
-One study shows that the American population of African descent are significantly more salt sensitive than Caucasians.
-Women are found to be more sodium sensitive than men; one possible explanation is based on the fact that women have a tendency to consume more salt per unit weight, as women weigh less than men on average.
-Several studies have shown that the increase in age is also associated with the occurrence of sodium sensitivity.
+Several factors are associated with sodium sensitivity, including demographic variables such as race, gender, and age.
+One study shows that the American population of African descent is significantly more salt-sensitive than Caucasians.
+Women are found to be more sodium-sensitive than men; one possible explanation is based on the fact that women tend to consume more salt per unit weight, as women weigh less than men on average.
+Several studies have shown that an increase in age is also associated with the occurrence of sodium sensitivity.

-The difference in genetic makeup and family history has a significant impact on salt sensitivity, and is being studied more with improvement on the efficiencies and techniques of genetic testing.
+The difference in genetic makeup and family history has a significant impact on salt sensitivity and is being studied more with improvement on the efficiencies and techniques of genetic testing.
 In both hypertensive and non-hypertensive individuals, those with haptoglobin 1-1 phenotype are more likely to have sodium sensitivity than people with haptoglobin 2-1 or 2-2 phenotypes.
-More specifically, haptoglobin 2-2 phenotypes contribute to the characteristic of sodium-resistance in humans.
-Moreover, prevalence of a family history of hypertension is strongly linked with the occurrence of sodium sensitivity.
+More specifically, haptoglobin 2-2 phenotypes contribute to the characteristic of sodium resistance in humans.
+Moreover, the prevalence of a family history of hypertension is strongly linked with the occurrence of sodium sensitivity.

 The influence of physiological factors including renal function and insulin levels on sodium sensitivity are shown in various studies.
 One study concludes that the effect of kidney failure on sodium sensitivity is substantial due to the contribution of decreasing the Glomerular filtration rate (GFR) in the kidney.
 Moreover, insulin resistance is found to be related to sodium sensitivity; however, the actual mechanism is still unknown.

+Approximately 15% of adults have inverse salt sensitivity, with blood pressure increasing from eating less salt.